hanojs/raft-style-leader-election/readme.md

 This is a leader-election saubprotocol loosely based on [this](https://raft.github.io/raft.pdf) raft paper by "Diego Ongaro and John Ousterhout at Stanford University"

-This implementation relys on at least 51% of servers to be alive; however, hung votes will be greately increased as the number of failed nodes reaches 50%.
+This implementation relys on at least 51% of servers to be alive; however, the frequency of hung votes will drastically increase as the number of failed nodes reaches 50%.
 (No cleanup for failed nodes)

 ### Publish.sh arguments...